Friday, April 10 | 12:00 pm – 1:00 pm

 Every Sunday evening during the school year we meet in the Justin together as youth group after Cornerstone Youth Choir Rehearsal.
 The Refuge is exactly what it sounds like — a safe place to come and be yourself with friends and engage God’s presence in a variety of ways.
 It will always consist of a snack supper followed by something different each Sunday of the month.
 Once a month we will have opportunities to serve, to just hang out, to worship, or to experience Scripture in an immersive and creative way.
 If you’re a middle or high schooler, join us for this special time of rest and fun before you have to start a new week of school!

-Revolution Weekend is our biggest annual school-year event.
-Revolution Weekend takes place over MLK weekend.
-We bring in a band and a speaker who lead us in inspiring worship.
-Usually there is a balance of small groups, big games, and lots of time for resting and strengthening our faith and friendships.
-Our other retreats (one for middle school and one for high school each school year) are times of worship, campfires, and fun out at Lyle Lodge.
-They give youth opportunities to rest, declutter, be outside, unplug, and unwind.
+Youth Retreats offer opportunities for our students to rest, decompress, unplug, unwind and be outside.
 These weekends are low on stress and big on fun, faith, and friendships!
+Revolution Weekend is our biggest annual retreat and takes place every year over MLK weekend.
+We bring in a band and a speaker who leads us in inspiring worship, and there is a balance of small groups, big games, and lots of time for resting and strengthening our faith and friendships.
+Our other retreats are times of worship, campfires, and fun out at Lyle Lodge, and vary year-to-year.

-Every summer, our Youth Ministries offer several weeklong mission opportunities: one for middle school youth (just completed 6th – 7th grade) which will be local, one for high school (just completed 9th – 12th grade), which is in a different location every year, and an additional opportunity for high school youth to serve with mentally handicapped children at Camp Barnabas in Missouri.
-These missions are an amazing opportunity for youth to take a week out of summer to experience the joy of God’s service.
-The experiences include helping with children’s church camps, home repairs and construction, volunteering in food pantries, serving people experiencing homelessness, acts of neighborhood reconciliation, working in community gardens, and building relationships with new communities.
+Every summer, our Youth Ministries offer several week-long service opportunities: one local “Mission Blitz” for middle school youth (just completed 6th – 7th grade), one mission trip for high school (just completed 9th – 12th grade) to a different location every year, and an additional opportunity for high school youth to serve at Camp Barnabas in Missouri – a summer camp for children with physical, developmental and cognitive disabilities and chronic illnesses.
+These trips are an amazing opportunity for youth to take a week out of their summer to experience the joy of God’s service.
+The experiences include helping with children’s church camps, home repairs, and construction, volunteering in food pantries, serving people experiencing homelessness, acts of neighborhood reconciliation, working in community gardens, and building relationships with new communities.

 Service is an incredibly important way for youth to express their faith, so we do tons of stuff in our church and community.
 We volunteer for VBS, Summer JAM, and other Children’s Ministries events.
 We support First Street Methodist Mission by serving at the Mission and participating in collections throughout the year.
 We also serve in different capacities all year round to give our teenagers the opportunity to be God’s people in the world, including serving dinner at children’s shelters, packing meals for our neighbors in need, and responding to natural disasters through UMCOR.